 Designing the Work Coil

-For designing an induction cookware, the work coil is supposed to be flat in nature, therefore it must be bifilar with its configuration, as shown below:
+For designing an induction cookware, the work coil is supposed to be flat in nature, therefore it must be bifilar type with its configuration, as shown below:

 For optimum response and low heat generation within the coil make sure the wire of the bifilar coil is made using many thin strands of copper instead of a single solid wire.